-In order for a stockholder proposal to be considered for inclusion in the Company's proxy statement for next year's Annual Meeting, the written proposal must be received by the Company no later than December 14, 2001.
+In order for a stockholder proposal to be considered for inclusion in the Company's proxy statement for next year's Annual Meeting, the written proposal must be received by the Company no later than December 10, 2002.
 Such proposals also will need to comply with Securities and Exchange Commission regulations regarding the including of stockholder proposals in Company-sponsored proxy materials.
-Similarly, in order for a stockholder proposal to be introduced at next year's Annual Meeting, written notice must be received by the Company no later than March 29, 2002.
+Similarly, in order for a stockholder proposal to be introduced at next year's Annual Meeting, written notice must be received by the Company not less than 60 days prior to the scheduled date of the meeting.
 All stockholder proposals also must comply with certain requirements set forth in the Company's Certificate of Incorporation.
 A copy of the Certificate of Incorporation may be obtained by written request to the Secretary of the Company at the Company's principal offices at P.O.
 Box 99900, Louisville, Kentucky 40269-0900.